castacks/firevision_sim/docs/development.rst

 ----
 Post Process Thermal Imaging Material
 -----
-- To detect objects as hot and cold, we used a post processing material.
+- To detect objects as hot and cold, we used a post processing material with a gray-scale gradient.
 Currently, there are designated stencil values for each object in the world.
 - However, if you would like to add objects into the environment and have those be detected as well, you would need to…

     - Enable Custom Depth on the object, which can be done by navigating to the details of the object, searching for Custom Depth and checking off the box.